openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 #### Support Procedures

-If the frequency of reloads compromises the performance of HAProxy, and the revert to default values does not fix it, then that is indicative of another issue.
+If the frequency of reloads compromises the performance of HAProxy, and the revert to the default value of 5 seconds does not fix the performance problem, then that is indicative of another issue.

 ## Implementation History